 Penketo and Panketo are swamps located northeast of Lake Akan in Kushiro City, Hokkaido.

-You can see pristine lakes and ponds that are generally inaccessible.
+You can see pristine lakes and ponds that are generally inaccessible to the public.

 What are Penketoh & Panketoh?